FUN with Git

 for your last commit message, use the following command:

-the
+the master

-branch is always stable and deployable,tags from the master branch are considered as releases,
+tags from the master branch are considered as releases,

-contributors have to fork or create a new feature-branch to work on (if they are allowed to in the original repository) and propose a pull request to merge their branch to
+contributors have to fork or create a new feature-branch to work on (if they are allowed to in the original repository) and propose a pull request to merge their branch to master

 .

-the
+the master

-develop
+the develop

-branch is a working branch where developped features are merged,contributors have to work on feature-branch that will target the
+branch is a working branch where developped features are merged,

-branch,hotfix and release branches are merged to
+hotfix and release branches are merged to master

-and back-ported todevelop
+and back-ported to develop

-,release branches create tags on the master branch when they are closed.
+release branches create tags on the master branch when they are closed.

 For now, new issues are declared in a dedicated Trello board.
 This is a temporary situation.
 In the following, we will describe how it should be 🤓